 - An increased chance of infection because of reduced white blood cell counts

 - Bruising or bleeding easily because of reduced blood platelet counts

-- Tiredness because of reduced red blood cell counts
+- Tiredness due to reduced red blood cell counts

 - Loss of appetite